AnonymousPlanet/thgtoa/guide.md

 You'll also have (in my experience) more Captchas (reCaptcha) in Google if you don't use Chrome.
 But this can be mitigated by using Chromium based browsers such as Brave.
 There is also a Browser extension called Buster that could help you those <https://github.com/dessant/buster>.

 As for Cloudflare (hCaptcha), you could also use their Accessibility solution here (<https://www.hcaptcha.com/accessibility>) which would allow you to sign-up (with your anonymous identity created later) and set a cookie within your Browser that would allow you to bypass their captchas.
-Another solution to mitigate hCaptcha would be to use their own solution called "Privacy Pass" <https://privacypass.github.io/> in the form of a Browser extension you could install in your VM Browser.
+Another solution to mitigate hCaptcha would be to use their own solution called "Privacy Pass"[^175] <https://privacypass.github.io/> in the form of a Browser extension you could install in your VM Browser.

 You should therefore deal with those carefully and force yourself to alter the way you're solving them (speed/movement/accuracy/...) as to prevent "Captcha Fingerprinting".